Tidal properties of neutron stars in scalar-tensor theories of gravity: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we studied the tidal deformability in scalar-tensor theories using an effective field theory approach connected with calculations based on relativistic perturbation theory.
 In addition to the tensor and scalar tidal deformabilities considered in the literature, our analysis revealed the need for a third kind of tidal deformability characterizing the tensor/scalar multipole moment induced by a scalar/tensor tidal field.
 This additional parameter introduces subtleties in the calculations due to couplings between tensor and scalar sectors.
 We developed a framework to decouple the different contributions and extract the three tidal deformabilities from detailed calculations of the perturbed neutron star and scalar field configurations.
-We performed these calculations in the Einstein frame, where the scalar field is minimally coupled to gravity, and derived the transformation properties of the tidal deformabilities to obtain results in the Jordan frame, where the theory is originally formulated.
+The mixed scalar-tensor Love numbers have definite parity properties, which can be used to scale out the dependencies on asymptotic scalar characteristics.
+We performed most of the calculations in the Einstein frame, where the scalar field is minimally coupled to gravity, and derived the transformation properties of the tidal deformabilities to obtain results in the Jordan frame, where the theory is originally formulated.

 As an application of the method, we considered case studies in scalar-tensor theories with a choice of coupling function that can give rise to scalarized neutron stars.
-We demonstrated the feasibility of numerically extracting the various tidal deformability parameters for examples with different equations of state, scalar coupling strengths and asymptotic values of the scalar field.
+We demonstrated the feasibility of numerically extracting the various tidal deformability parameters for examples with different equations of state, scalar coupling strengths, and asymptotic values of the scalar field.
 For the examples considered, the tensor deformabilities become larger than the GR values for high-mass neutron stars and the scalar Love numbers are of the same order of magnitude as the tensor ones in the Einstein frame.
 Interestingly, the mixed scalar-tensor deformabilities are negative and also of the same order of magnitude as the others in the Einstein frame.

 Calculating the consequences of these tidal properties for GW signals is the subject of ongoing work \cite{STWaveformInPrep}.
 The general methodology developed here can also be applied for scalarized compact objects in other theories of gravity and can be extended to include the full dynamical tidal response~\cite{Creci:2021rkz,Ivanov:2022qqt}.
 This would allow studies from an EFT perspective of dynamical scalar tidal effects, like the monopolar dynamical scalarization~\cite{Palenzuela:2013hsa} that happens close to the critical point of scalarization.
 In this context, considering an expansion of the EFT around the marginally stable solutions (Sec.~\ref{ssec:StealthSol}) would be interesting, since it is expected to be of comparable accuracy as an expansion around the stable branch close to the critical point but does not introduce discontinuities into the model.
 Our work provides important inputs for future tests of GR with GWs and multimessenger observations and for understanding and assessing possible degeneracies with changes to the NS EoS or the presence of dark matter.